ravi-maithrey/learning-ml/README.md

-this is a rpository where i aim to log my foray into machine learning
+this is a repository where i aim to log my foray into machine learning